ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 4. FREQUENCY REDUCES DIFFICULTY

 Under the heading of Frequency Reduces Difficulty, Martin Fowler expounds on the phrase, If it hurts, do it more often (ctohb.com/fowler).
 Any process or task that is painful, error-prone, or otherwise costly for your team, Fowler contends, is a symptom of that task being underdeveloped.
 Without pressure from you, painful technical tasks tend to be the last ones volunteered for.
-As a result, they re neglected, and the pain gets worse over time.
+As a result, they're neglected, and the pain gets worse over time.
 Alternatively, if your team culture emphasizes prioritizing these painful tasks, then more effort will go into automating, documenting, and improving those tasks, making them ultimately less painful or even entirely automated.
 As Fowler points out, doing tasks more frequently also provides

 more feedback on them and builds skill with practice, all of which further reduce the difficulty and pain of the task.